Skip to Content

 • Preheat the oven to 350 °F. Line two ½ sheet pans with parchment paper or a silcone baking mat.

 • Remove one of the dough discs from the refrigerator.
-Break the dough into chunks and knead briefly to soften just a bit.
-Roll the dough to ⅛" thick and use a heart shaped cookie cutter (or whatever shape you prefer) to cut out cookie bottoms.
+Knead briefly or press on the dough with a rolling pin to soften.
+Roll the dough to ⅛" thick and cut out cookie bottoms.
+Set the cookie bottoms onto one of the prepared sheetpans, spaced ¼" apart.

 • Reroll the scraps and continue cutting until the first portion of dough is gone.
 If the dough gets too soft to roll return it to the refrigerator to firm up.